AD-lite24/aruco_in_gazebo/README.md

 To use the the calibration file unzip the calibration.tar.gz `tar -xvf calibration.tar.gz`

 In the folder images used for calibration are available and also “ost.yaml” and “ost.txt”.
 You can use the yaml file which contains the calibration parameters as directed by the camera driver.
+The same package and process can and is used to calibrate real life cameras as well, just edit the rostopics as required.